-The designer will take the information provided by the surveyor and begin to design the new flats.
+They will then produce a survey report and some as existing plans.
+The designer will produce new plans for the flats and a specification and maybe a bill of quantities.
 They will divide the space up to suit the type of flat they are designing (one bed or two bed etc.) and using the approved documents they will start to produce detailed designs.
 In a conversion project the important things to consider will be the existing structure and how to make it comply with part L for heat loss.
 They will need to upgrade the walls, roof space, windows and floors.
 They will also need to consider the types of heating and how this would work best in an old mill type building.